 Exactly how the constellations appear in the sky depends on a few factors: in which hemisphere you are located, how close to the equator you are and the season you’re in.
 Nasa has a wonderful website dedicated specifically to see how the constellations look from month to month and for northern and southern hemisphere views.
 They even have a handy printable star finder game which will help you spot all your favorite constellations and maybe even discover some new ones!

-Their position and angle changes as each month passes.
+Their position and angle change as each month passes.
 If you find yourself traveling from north to south, you will see different constellations.
 And the ones you see in the north will be upside down in the south.
 This is a fun fact you can experience with these star finders and a little travel.

 For the little ones, the Wishing on a Star has many fun stories and activities.